smokebacon/Clobsidian/README.md

 > 3. **Use Responsibly:** Feel free to use and modify this vault, but do so at your own discretion.
 >

 ## Introduction

 Here's a [[backstory on how I've moved over from Clover to Obsidian]]:

 I didn't know how to name this thing so I'll call this vault template Clobsidian (Clover + Obsidian) from this point on. 😜

-### Yeah Yeah, but I Heard Notion / Remnote / Roam / Capacities / Mem.ai / Loqseq / Reflect / Acreom / Superlist / Cron / Etc. were Great Alternatives.
+### Yeah Yeah, but I Heard Notion / Remnote / Roam / Capacities / Mem.ai / Loqseq / Reflect / Acreom / Superlist / Cron / Etc. Were Great Alternatives.
 Why Aren't You Recommending Them Instead?

 These [[alternatives apps have frustrated me in one way or another]].
 You might also find that there are some compromises you have to make when switching between different apps and workflow